nebuly-ai/optimate/README.md

 ### Step 2: Installation of deep learning compilers

 Now you need to install the compilers that the library leverages to create the optimized version of your models.
 We have built an auto-installer to install them automatically.
 Note that it will take several minutes to install all compilers and we recommend following the second option below to avoid any installation issues.

 #### Option A: Installation at the first optimization run

 The auto-installer is activated after you import `nebullvm` and perform your first optimization.
-You may run into import errors related to the deep learning compiler installation but you can ignore these errors/warnings.
-It is also recommended to restart the python kernel between the auto-installation and the first optimization, otherwise not all compilers will be activated.
+You may run into import errors related to the deep learning compiler installation, but you can ignore these errors/warnings.
+It is also recommended restarting the python kernel between the auto-installation and the first optimization, otherwise not all compilers will be activated.

 #### Option B: Installation before the first optimization run (recommended)

-To avoid any problems, we strongly recommend to run the auto-installation before performing the first optimization by running
+To avoid any problems, we strongly recommend running the auto-installation before performing the first optimization by running

 ```
 python -c "import nebullvm"
 ```

 You should ignore at this stage any import warning resulting from the previous command.

 #### Option C: Selective installation of DL compilers

 The library automatically installs all DL compilers it supports.
 However, for some reason you may be interested in bypassing the automatic installation.
 If this is the case, you can simply export the environment variable `NO_COMPILER_INSTALLATION=1` by running

 ```
 export NO_COMPILER_INSTALLATION=1